 Students can provide pro bono legal services (through authorized institutions such as Bufete Popular) under the supervision of licensed attorneys.
 The pro bono legal services provided by law students are limited to labor 23 , civil 24 and family 25 matters.
-Do foreign lawyers require any additional license(s) to provide pro bono legal services?
+2. Do foreign lawyers require any additional license(s) to provide pro bono legal services?
 No additional licensure is required for foreign lawyers to provide pro bono legal services beyond the requirements for all legal practice.
 3. Do lawyers require professional indemnity legal insurance cover for any pro bono legal services that they provide?
 If so, are they prohibited from working under the cover of another pro bono provider, such as a private law firm or organization working on the same pro bono project?
 Lawyers are not required to have special indemnity insurance for the provision of pro bono legal services.
 4. Are there any rules that prohibit advertising of pro bono successes or soliciting new pro bono clients?
 Article 10 and 11 of the Lawyer's Professional Code of Ethics prohibit directly or indirectly soliciting clientele and limit publication of legal services to business cards.
-26 Thus, there is not an opportunity to advertise pro bono legal services directly by the attorneys or law firms.
-Article 10 and 11 of the Lawyer's Professional Code of Ethics prohibit directly or indirectly soliciting clientele for legal services and limit publication of legal services to business cards.
-27 Thus, there is not an opportunity to advertise pro bono legal services directly in private firms in Guatemala.
+26 Thus, there is not an opportunity to advertise pro bono legal services directly by attorneys or law firms in Guatemala.
 However, pro bono legal services are usually promoted by the universities, Bufete Popular or other non-profit institutions that include them as part of their services.
-For instance, Fundación Pro Bono Guatemala as a clearing house of pro bono legal services may promote its services, indirectly http://ww2.oj.gob.gt/archivodeprotocolos/index.php?option=com_rubberdoc&view=doc&id=98&format=raw&I temid=140 (last visited on May 1, 2019).
+For instance, Fundación Pro Bono Guatemala as a clearing house of pro bono legal services may promote its services, indirectly promoting pro bono practices in participating law firms.
+This last statement is the opinion of local counsel.
+In their opinion, this would still align with Professional Code of Ethics.